 Sprains and Strains in Children: What To Do, When To Worry

 Children who participate in sports or other activities that involve repetitive movements, such as running or jumping, are at risk of developing sprains and strains.
 Columbia Clinic Urgent Care takes care of your little one so they can enjoy their life to the fullest.
 For more information, contact us or schedule an appointment online.
-We have convenient locations to serve you in 82nd Avenue Portland OR, Division St Portland OR, and Mall 205 Portland OR.
+We have convenient locations to serve you in 82nd Avenue Portland OR, Stark Street Portland and Tigard OR.

 Table of Contents:

 What is the appropriate treatment for a child suffering from a suspected sprain or strain?

 What are the common symptoms of sprains and strains in a child?

 How do you treat a strain in a child?